 In 1989, the NAHDO Board of Directors broadened the membership qualifications to include organizations and individuals from the private for-profit and not-for-profit sectors.
 Today, NAHDO's membership includes SDOs, federal agencies, peer review organizations, software and hardware vendors, consultive groups, and universities, as well as representatives from state and regional hospital associations, managed care organizations, health services research organizations, and the media, among others.

 NAHDO is the only organization of its kind, bringing together members of the public and private sectors of the health information industry.
 As with any successful organization, NAHDO's success is linked inexorably to its members and their involvement in the association, their belief in the importance of NAHDO, and their commitment to helping NAHDO meet its mission.

-The National Association of Health Data Organizations (NAHDO) is a national, not-for-profit membership organization dedicated to improving health care through the collection, analysis, dissemination, public availability, and use of health data.
+The National Association of Health Data Organizations (NAHDO) is a national, not-for-profit membership organization dedicated to improving health care through the collection, analysis, and dissemination of health care data.

-NAHDO provides leadership in health care information management and analysis, promotes the availability of and access to health data, and encourages the use of these data to make informed decisions and guide the development of health policy.
-NAHDO provides information on current issues and strategies to develop a nationwide, comprehensive, integrated health information system, sponsors educational programs, provides assistance, and serves as a forum to foster collaboration and the exchange of ideas and experiences among collectors and users of health data.
-By doing so, NAHDO works to increase the state of knowledge.
+NAHDO provides leadership in health care information management, analysis, and public reporting and promotes the availability of and access to health care data.
+NAHDO encourages the uses of data to make informed decisions and guide health policy.
+NAHDO provides information on current issues and strategies directed to developing a nationwide, comprehensive, integrated health information system by sponsoring educational programs, providing technical assistance and convening forums to foster collaboration and the exchange of ideas and experiences among collectors and users of health care data.
+Through these activities, NAHDO works to increase the state of knowledge.